Kazusa42/DOTA-processing/README.md

 # Pre-processing
 Pre-processing including crop images and labels, delete empty txt lable file and corresponding images, transform txt label file into xml format, split data into train, val.

 For original train set.
-I use 2 set parameters to crop:
+I use 2 set parameters to crop.
+This cropped original train set serves as train and val set in _CROPPED_DOTA_ dataset.
 ```
 subsize = 640, gap = 50 and subsize = 1280, gap = 100
 ```
-This cropped original train set serves as train and val set in _CROPPED_DOTA_ dataset.

 For original validation set.
-I use 1 set paramater to crop:
+I use 1 set paramater to crop.
+This cropped original val set serves as test set in _CROPPED_DATA_ dataset.
 ```
 subsize = 1024, gap = 50
 ```
-This cropped original val set serves as test set in _CROPPED_DATA_ dataset.

 All these process are in `pre_processing.py`.
 Usages are shown blow.